2022–23 OHL season: Second All-Rookie team

+2023 OHL Priority Selection

+On March 29, 2023, the league announced the results of the Ontario Hockey League Priory Selection Lottery.
+Each of the four non-playoff participated in the lottery, as the 20th place Niagara IceDogs had a 40% chance of winning, the 19th place Erie Otters had a 30% chance of winning, the 18th place Sault Ste.
+Marie Greyhounds had a 20% chance of winning, and the 17th place Kingston Frontenacs had a 10% chance of winning.
+The Erie Otters won the lottery and selected first overall.
+On April 20, the Otters announced that Matthew Schaefer from the Huron Hurricanes of the SCTA would be the first selection in the draft.
+The entirety of the OHL Priority Selection Draft will take place over two days, as rounds 1-3 take place on April 21, while rounds 4-15 will be on April 22.

+These are the results for the first round of the draft:

+2023 CHL Import Draft

+On July 5, 2023, the Canadian Hockey League conducted the 2023 CHL Import Draft, in which teams in all three CHL leagues participate in.
+The Erie Otters held the first pick in the draft by a team in the OHL.
+The Spirit selected Martin Mišiak from Slovakia with the OHL's first selection in the draft.

+Below are the players who were selected in the first round by Ontario Hockey League teams in the 2022 CHL Import Draft.

+2023 NHL Entry Draft

+On June 28–29, 2023, the National Hockey League conducted the 2023 NHL Entry Draft at Bridgestone Arena in Nashville, Tennessee.
+Colby Barlow of the Owen Sound Attack was the highest player from the OHL to be selected, as he was taken with the 18th overall pick by the Winnipeg Jets.
+A total of 35 players were drafted from the OHL.

+Below are the players selected from OHL teams at the NHL Entry Draft.

 2023 IIHF World Junior Championship

-The 2023 IIHF World Junior Championship was held at Scotiabank Centre in Halifax, Nova Scotia and at Avenir Centre in Moncton, New Brunswick which began on December 26, 2022 ended on January 5, 2023.
+The 2023 IIHF World Junior Championship was held at Scotiabank Centre in Halifax, Nova Scotia, and at Avenir Centre in Moncton, New Brunswick which began on December 26, 2022 ended on January 5, 2023.

 Eighteen current and former OHL players were on eight rosters in this tournament, including six on Canada, three on Switzerland, two on Czechia, Slovakia and the United States, and one on Austria, Germany and Latvia.

 Austria

 Team Austria had one OHL player on their roster, as Vinzenz Rohrer of the Ottawa 67's was named to the team.

 In five games, Rohrer finished in third in team scoring, as he recorded a goal and two assists for three points.

 Austria finished the preliminary round of the tournament in last place in Group A with a 0-0-0-4 record.
 In the best-of-three relegation round, Austria lost to Latvia in two games to finish in tenth place in the tournament.